 In August 2020, we completed a Scoping Study on development of Etango at an 8Mtpa throughput rate (Etango-8).
 The Etango-8 Scoping Study was heavily informed by the detailed study work undertaken across all relevant disciplines as part of the DFS 2012 and the OS 2015, and operation of the Heap Leach Demonstration Plant.
 The Scoping Study demonstrated that this accelerated, streamlined project is strongly amenable to development – both technically and economically.

-To learn more about the key physical and financial outcomes of the Etango-8 Scoping Study, click here.
+To learn more about the key physical and financial outcomes of the Etango-8 Pre-Feasibility Study, click here.

 Initial mine life